UndeadYang/BONDM_CA/README.md

 *    This project is built for the Parallel Growth edition of BONDM(A bio-inspired optimal network division method, submitted to Physica A, Elsevier).

-*    This name of the paper has been determined as 'Cellular Parallel Growth Based Network Divding Method', in the same way, the project name was altered to 'CPGBNDM'.
+*    This name of the paper has been determined as 'Network Division Method Based on Cellular Growth and Physarum-inspired Network Adaptation.', for some reason, the project name remains as 'CPGBNDM'.

-*    This paper has been submitted to one of the Elsevier journals.
+*    This paper has been accepted by International Journal of Unconventional Computing(IJUC) and will be public soon.

 ## Run the algorithm